shawm11/oz-auth-php/docs/api-reference/server-api.md

 Generate an RSVP string representing a user grant.

-Returns a user [ticket](shared-arrays.md#ticket) as an array for the application to use
+Returns the generated RSVP as a string.

 #### `rsvp` (`Ticket` Class) Parameters